coolwanglu/pdf2htmlEX/README.md

 GPLv2 & GPLv3 Dual licensed

+**pdf2htmlEX is totally free, please credit pdf2htmlEX if you use it**

-**Please credit pdf2htmlEX if you use it in your work, especially for commercial use**
+**Please consider sponsoring it if you use it for commercial purpose**

 **Font extraction or conversion may be illegal, please check your local laws**